EPRA Sustainability Best Practice Recommendations

 • Electricity: We are responsible for the purchasing/settlement of all electricity consumed for common areas in the property portfolio under our management.

-• Fuels, district heating and district cooling: We are responsible for the purchasing/settlement of all fuels or district heating for around 54 % of the property portfolio under our management (2021).
-Furthermore, we requested and collected around 20 % actual data from third-party utilities for 2021.
-Around 9 % of the remaining missing data was calculated using actual data from the previous year, around 15 % using projections based on the energy certificates and around 2 % based on the building age cluster.
+• Fuels, district heating and district cooling: We are responsible for the purchasing/settlement of all fuels or district heating for around 56 % of the property portfolio under our management (2022).
+Furthermore, we requested and collected around 6 % actual data from third-party utilities for 2022.
+Around 37 % of the remaining missing data was calculated using projections based on the energy certificates and around 1 % based on the building age cluster.

 • Water: We are responsible for the purchasing/settlement of all water consumed in the property portfolio under our management.